VTimofeenko/confluence_poster/README.md

 **Options**:

-* `--online / --no-online`: Test the provided authentication settings on the actual instance of confluence.  [default: False]
+* `--online`: Test the provided authentication settings on the actual instance of confluence.
 * `--help`: Show this message and exit.

 # Installation